purdue-orbital/Git-for-Orbital/docs/index.md

+# Git and GitHub: What its all about

 Welcome to the _Git for Orbital_ Repository Wiki Page!

 This wiki will act as a guide for both current and new members of Purdue Orbital and is open for anyone to add content or make changes.